-The continuing success of the Damajianshan Mine and, accordingly, the Combined Group's profitability will depend primarily on the future sales volumes and prices that the Combined Group obtains for sales of copper.
+The continuing success of the Damajianshan Mine and, accordingly, Wah Nam International or the Combined Group's profitability will depend primarily on the future sales volumes and prices that Wah Nam International or the Combined Group obtains for sales of copper.
 Similarly, the future profitability of the Combined Group will also be dependent on the price of iron ore.